 "This is what the LORD says to me: "I will remain quiet and will look on from my dwelling place, like shimmering heat in the sunshine, like a cloud of dew in the heat of harvest.""
 (Isaiah 18:4 NIV)

 Is this describing some kind of traumatic event which will effectively put a halt to the so-called "peace process"?
 Another translation of that verse provides a different view of one aspect of God's intentions.
 "I will look after My Place of Foundation."
 (Stone Edition Tanach) As God plants His banner and sounds His shofar to confirm His designation of the entire land of Israel to the people of Israel, He takes special care to look after the Temple Mount (which the Palestinians claim as their Islamic property in East Jerusalem).
 Though the world powers, in conjunction with Islam, attempt to keep their grip on the place God founded as the place for His name to dwell forever, they will not succeed.

 For, before the harvest, when the blossom is gone and the flower becomes a ripening grape, he will cut off the shoots with pruning knives, and cut down and take away the spreading branches.
 (Isaiah 18:5 NIV)

-Just before the harvest, just before the process is consummated, God lops off the branches ripe with fruit.
+Just before the harvest, just before the sinister endeavor is consummated, God lops off the branches ripe with fruit.
 If we link this back to the proclamation to the whole world back in verse 3, we deduce the attempts to create a Palestinian state will be approaching ripeness when God severs them.
-He does this by bringing the "woes" pronounced on the nation that is the object of this prophecy, presumably the United States.
-The spreading branches he will hew away are the contrivances of the Palestinian Authority to spread into Israel's land.
+The spreading branches he will chop off away are the contrivances of the Palestinian Authority to spread into Israel's land.

 (Isaiah 18:6 NIV) They will all be left to the mountain birds of prey and to the wild animals; the birds will feed on them all summer, the wild animals all winter.

-After God takes the conclusive, forceful action to terminate the process about to come to fruition, the numerous carcasses of those God has cut down will be devoured by the carrion animals for an extended period.
+After the conclusive, forceful action to terminate the nearly-culminated process of arrogating Israel's land, apparently the remains of those God has cut down will be devoured by the carrion animals for an extended period.
 This unpleasant outcome may make us uncomfortable in its graphic depiction.
 However, it is the Lord's declaration.

 (Isaiah 18:7 NIV) At that time gifts will be brought to the LORD Almighty from a people tall and smooth-skinned, from a people feared far and wide, an aggressive nation of strange speech, whose land is divided by rivers-- the gifts will be brought to Mount Zion, the place of the Name of the LORD Almighty.

 Let's tie it all together in a what is sure to be a controversial proposition: This prophecy may be a warning to the United States regarding its spearheading of the efforts to form a nation of "Palestine", on land God has promised to the descendants of Jacob.
-As the process to create a Palestinian state appears to be approaching consummation, God takes forceful action to thwart it.
-Something that for all appearances is a nuclear attack hits the US.
-This great calamity upon the "land of whirring wings" puts an end to the process..
+As the process to create a Palestinian state appears to be approaching consummation, God takes forceful and final action to thwart it.
 But afterwards, Christians and Jews in the US will bring gifts to the Temple Mount for the rebuilding of the Temple.